Pregnant Jennifer Lawrence attends abortion rights rally with Amy Schumer

 Schumer shared a photo of them both on Instagram with the caption: "I don't have a uterus and she is pregnant but we out here."

-Schumer, who has a two-year-old son, was referring to her uterus and appendix removal last month after dealing with years of pain from extensive endometriosis, a condition where the tissue that usually lines the uterus grows outside of it.
+Schumer, who has a two-year-old son, was referring to her uterus and appendix removal last month after dealing with years of pain from extensive endometriosis, a condition in which the tissue that usually lines the uterus grows outside of it.

 Lawrence is expecting her first child with her husband, art gallery director Cooke Maroney.